Ultimate reality: Taoism

 In Taoism, the Tao is the impersonal principle that underlies reality.
 It is a metaphysical principle and process that refers to how nature develops, being an enigmatic process of transformation.
 It is described as the source of existence, an ineffable mystery, and something that can be individually harnessed for the good.
 It is thought of as being "the flow of the universe" and the source of its order and its qi, but it is not considered a deity to be worshipped, even if some interpretations believed it had the power to bless or illuminate.

 Abrahamic religions

-Abrahamic conceptions of ultimate reality show diversity, in which some perspectives consider God to be a personal deity, while others have taken more abstract views.
-John Scotus Eriugena held that God's essence is uncaused and incomprehensible.
-Similarly, Maimonides believed that God is a perfect unity and is indescribable with positive attributes, and that anthropomorphic imagery in the Bible is metaphorical.
+Abrahamic conceptions of ultimate reality show significant diversity, in which some perspectives consider God to be a personal deity, while others have taken more abstract views like classical theism, which centers around an affirmation of divine simplicity, the view that God has no proper parts or attributes separate from his essence (ousia).
+For example, John Scotus Eriugena held that God's essence is uncaused and incomprehensible.
+Similarly, Maimonides and Muslim philosophers like Avicenna believed that God is the necessary existence, which is a perfect unity that is ultimately indescribable by positive attributes.
+This also means that for classical theists, all anthropomorphic imagery used in religious scripture is metaphorical.

+However, other theologians like the Atharis affirmed the fact that God has specific describable attributes, including seemingly human ones like having hands and a face.
+Some modern Western thinkers have also affirmed views which departed from the classical theist view of simplicity.
+For example, the Jewish philosopher Spinoza famously affirmed a view that has been labeled classical pantheism and panentheism by different authors since it sees the whole universe as being composed of modes of God.
+Spinoza defined God as a metaphysical substance rather than a personal being, and wrote in Ethics that "blessedness" comes from the love of God, meaning knowledge of reality as it is.
+Other modern theories include Process theism (which sees the ultimate as a constantly changing process) and Neo-classical theism which allows some concepts like divine complexity, temporality (God has a succession of experiences), mutability (God can change in some ways), and passibility (God is affectable by creation), while still affirming God's essential perfection, necessary existence, and exhaustive foreknowledge, aiming for a more relational, dynamic, and less abstract God than classical theism.

 Modern philosophy

-Baruch Spinoza believed that God is the natural world, existing eternally and necessarily, and that everything is an effect of God's nature.
-He defined God as a metaphysical substance rather than a personal being, and wrote in Ethics that "blessedness" comes from the love of God, meaning knowledge of reality as it is.
+Modern philosophers have presented numerous different views of ultimate reality (apart from the classic theistic views which remain part of modern philosophy of religion).

+Some of the most common positions which have been defended in modern academic philosophy include the following: